xdrpp/stc/cmd/goxdr/goxdr.1.md

 `XdrType`.
 For type T, this type is returned by the function `XDR_T(*T)`.
 With structs, unions, and enums, `XDR_T` is just the identity function, because *T already implements `XdrType`.
 For other types, the compiler generates an auxiliary type.
+The auxiliary type allows array and string limits to be conveyed, and also implements the methods of `XdrType` (since built-in types such as `bool` and `int32` cannot have methods).

 ## Type representations